How to Minimize Stress for Your Romanian Dogs at Christmas

 Of course, in addition to this, many of the foods we have more of over the Christmas period are poisonous to our dogs, so an even more important reason to make sure your food management is top of the tree!
 (See what I did there) Things like mince pies, christmas cake, christmas pudding, chocolate, alcohol, onions, grapes and Xylitol, which is found in many sweets, are all highly toxic for dogs.

 If your dog does ingest any of these food items, please contact your Vet immediately.

 With All of That Out of The Way, all that Remains is for The Dog’s Point of View to Wish You All a Very Merry Christmas & A Happy, Healthy and Prosperous New Year. xxx

-But if you would like to really understand the true nature of your Romanian dog and get some super helpful info and teaching guides, check out the ROMANIAN RESCUE RESOURCE PORTAL HERE
+If you would like more in depth information and resources, to help you really understand the true nature of your Romanian dog and how to deal with some of the most common challenges faced by adopters, you will find lots of options available over at our ROMANIAN RESCUE RESOURCE PORTAL HERE